cogniteev/kipavois-poc/README.md

 * Nginx performs basic authentication and acts as proxy for an uwsgi flask application
 * Flask application processes requests as follow:
   1. adds an `x-kibana-user` HTTP header, value if the username authenticated in nginx.
 If the username is `admin`, then the HTTP header is not added.
-  1. forward requests to kipavois, and stream the result back to nginx
+  1. forward requests to KiPavois, and stream the result back to nginx
 * Kibana leverage Elasticsearch to build dashboards
 * Kipavois receives Elasticsearch requests made by Kibana and process the queries as follow:
   * If the `x-kibana-user` is set: